torchbox/storybook-django/README.md

 And here is a more advanced examples, showcasing different Storybook features:

+- Setting a custom title for the story.
 - Loading Markdown files to use as documentation.
 - Loading the component’s template to display alongside the docs, and for live-reloading.
 - Setting up [controls](https://storybook.js.org/docs/react/essentials/controls).